1n54n173/BlogSPOT/README.md

 # BlogSPOT
 A Blog application developed using MERN stack technologies.
-This is a MERN stack based fully functioning blog system, which supports features of signing up, making authenticated requests, updating profile, changing password, publishing blog post etc..
+This is a MERN stack based fully functioning blog system, which supports features of signing up, making authenticated requests, updating profile, changing password, publishing blog post etc.

 ## Technologies Used: